loner02/Pssst/README.md

-# PSSST: Personal Speech Service SysTem
+# PSSST: Personal Speech Services SysTem

 ```
-Disclaimer: This is a proof-of-concept project for personal use, e.g. Private/Home networks, and not meant for enterprise deployment.
+Disclaimer: This is a proof-of-concept project for personal use, e.g. Private/Home networks,
+and not meant for production or enterprise deployment.
 ```

 ## What does PSSST do?